Duodenum, gallbladder, and pancreas. Image source: NIH.

-The first part is 2 inches (5 cm) long.
+The first part is 2 in (5 cm) long.
 It begins at the pylorus, in the transpyloric plane, about an inch to the right of the median plane, and passes sideward and backward and slightly upward in close relation with the liver, and ends at the neck of the gallbladder by bending sharply to become the second part.
 The first inch which appears in radiographs as the "duodenal cap", is clothed on the front and the back with the peritoneum continued on to it from the stomach.
 This portion is connected therefore with the omenta above and below; and, posteriorly, it is separated by the lesser sac of the peritoneum from the neck of the pancreas; anteriorly, it is related to the quadrate lobe of the liver.
 The second inch is clothed with peritoneum only above and in front, where it is related to the liver and the neck of the gallbladder.
 Inferiorly, it is related directly to the head of the pancreas.
 Posteriorly, it is directly related to the gastroduodenal artery, the bile duct, the portal vein, and a small portion of the neck of the pancreas; and these structures separate it from the inferior vena cava.
 It should be noted that, owing to its backward direction, these structure are medial to it rather than behind it.

 The first inch, owing to its peritoneal connections, is free to move, and moves with the stomach.
 The second inch, like the other parts of the duodenum, is fairly firmly fixed by areolar tissue to the structures behind it.